 Here are my eight essential, evidence-based stress-melters:

 Have you experienced links between stress and your health?
 Which stress-melting practice resonates with you?
 The one(s) that works will be the one(s) you actually do.
 So what will you do for yourself today?
 Remember, when you prioritize self-care, for even 10 minutes a day, you will are proactively breaking the vicious cycle of stress and illness and moving towards the virtuous cycle of relaxation and health.
-Just thinking about it isn’t enough; you must do it.
+Just thinking about it isn’t enough.
+Make the time, prioritize yourself and just do it.

 Image Credit: Zach Betten on Unsplash